the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 - Bottom-up means starting with tiny chunks that are so simple we can already solve them, and using them to build gradually larger pieces, until you've solved the problem.

 For example, let's consider baking again.
 - Top-down: You need to make a birthday cake, and so you figure out the steps and the ingredients.
-- Bottom-up: You take a look at your all of your baking supplies and ingredeients at home, and figure out you can make a birthday cake.
+- Bottom-up: You take a look at your all of your baking supplies and ingredients at home, and figure out you can make a birthday cake.

+---
 ## [1] Iris's Project

-Today, we are going to analyze a repository made by a previous CS9 student Iris!
+Today, we are going to analyze a repository made by a previous CS9 student, Iris!
 Pay special attention to how she decomposed her idea into parts.
 Her project will be similar to what you will make for your upcoming Unit 00 project.

 {{< code-action "Start by creating a " >}} `lab_08_decomposition` **folder.**